rmetzler/HPI-IP-OAuth/README.md

 + _oauth\_nonce_
 + _oauth\_signature_

-The server has to validate the authenticated request by recalculating the request signature, ensuring that the combination of nonce/timestamp/token has never used before and verify that the scope and status of the authorization as represented by the token is valid.
+The server has to validate the authenticated request by recalculating the request signature, ensuring that the combination of _nonce / timestamp / token_ has never used before and verify that the scope and status of the authorization as represented by the OAuth request token is valid.

 #### Granularity of Rights Management

 While most existing OAuth providers (e.g. Twitter) manage rights only at the granularity of of the access token allowing or denying read/write access to every of the user's resources, it is often feasible to manage rights with finer granularity.
-In fact this is what we need to do in the HPI IP in order to allow users to grant access to some relevant attributes of their identities and deny access for others.
+In fact this is what we need to do in the HPI IP in order to allow users to grant access to some relevant attributes of their identities and deny access to others.

-By this means that not only the API the consumers have to use is becoming more complex, the complexity for the user interface to manage access rights for consumers transparently increases too.
+By this means that not only the API consumers use is becoming more complex, the complexity for the user interface to manage access rights for consumers transparently increases too.
 If this problem isn't solved in the user interface it could lead to conflicts over privacy issues like it is the case with Facebook's third party apps.

 In order to have maximum fine granularity of rights management we decided to manage rights to every of attributes of each digital identity seperatly.